-Table V Results obtained using the ACRM method for smolt trap data from 1999 to 2006.
+Table V Results obtained using the ACRM method for smolt trap data from 1999 to 2007.

-Table V shows the parameters and results obtained using the ACRM/Peterson's Mark-Recapture method for smolt trap data in 2006 and earlier seasons.
-The magnitudes of ad-clip Released Coho and Known Hatchery Releases that are shown in Table V include 6,510 marked smolts that are estimated to have passed the trap site between May 2nd and May 8th.
+Table V shows the parameters and results obtained using the ACRM/Peterson's Mark-Recapture method for smolt trap data in 2007 and earlier seasons.
+The magnitudes of ad-clip Released Coho and Known Hatchery Releases that are shown in Table V include 7,283 additional marked smolts that are estimated to have passed the trap site between May 16th and May 18th (before the first official release).
 The production estimates are also presented graphically in Figure 10.